Our History

 The first people to live in the Bearberry valley were First Nations families of the Stoney tribe from Morley.
 Three or four families came each summer to hunt deer, moose and sheep.
 Bearberry was one stop on the route from Morley to Nordegg.
 When enough deer and moose meat was dried for winter, the families moved farther into the mountains to hunt sheep.
 After snowfall, they trapped small fur bearing animals, before returning to Morley in late December.

-The Land survey of the Bearberry area began in 1902-03.
+The land survey of the Bearberry area began in 1902-03.
 The first homestead was filed in October 1906.
-When Bearberry was opened up for homesteading, the small Town of Olds situated along the C.P.R. railroad tracks was the jumping off place for the homesteaders who flocked into this West Country.
+When Bearberry was opened up for homesteading, the small town of Olds situated along the C.P.R. railroad tracks, was the jumping off place for the homesteaders who flocked into this West Country.

 Everyone baked their own bread and buns and kept a few hens.